h1b1ki/h1b1ki/README.md

 👋 Hi, I’m @hibiki-sama
 to see the future!
-A Junior 🚀 from CN.
-I consider myself as a .lazy guy Things I have recently experimented with : socket.io, Game programming,Animation production...
+A Safety trainee 🚀 from CN.
+I consider myself as a .simple(?) guy Things I have recently experimented with : socket.io, Game programming,Animation production...
 Want to become a full-time Freelancer 💸 and an Open Source Contributor ❤️.